dataform-co/dataform/content/docs/introduction/dataform-in-5-minutes.md

 In practice, SQLX is mostly composed of SQL in the dialect of your data warehouse (Standard SQL if you are using BigQuery, SnowSQL if you are using Snowflake…).

 <img src="https://assets.dataform.co/docs/introduction/sqlx_simple_example.png" max-width="661"  alt="SQLX example" />
-<em>This illustration uses BigQuery Standard SQL.
-SQLX works the same way with all SQL dialects.</em>
+<caption>This illustration uses BigQuery Standard SQL.
+SQLX works the same way with all SQL dialects.</caption>

 <span className="numberTitle">1</span> **Config block**